oracle-livelabs/security/database/advanced/data-masking-subsetting-TTT24/data-masking-subsetting.md

     </copy>
     ````

 ii.
-Update the Host Named Credentials with the new SSH Key:
+Update the Host Named Credential with the new SSH Key:

-- From the EM Console as SYSMAN, navigate to **Setup menu > Security > Named Credentials**:
+- From the EM Console as SYSMAN, navigate to menu **Setup > Security > Named Credentials**:
     ![DMS](./images/dms-037.png "Add the formats entries types")

 - Select *`OS_ORACLE_SSH`* credential and click *`Edit`*.